 It is a nuisance to have someone refill the propane (LPG) tank under the van.
 First you have to find a place that does it, then you have to find the person at that place to do it, then you have to wait for him to find the time, then you have to wait for him to fill (5-10 minutes), then you have to go to the desk to pay.
 An inexperienced person filling can damage the connector.
 In addition, since the propane system is expensive for Sportsmobile (SMB) to install, we considered going with all-diesel appliances.
 The problem with this is that diesel cook tops, although available, are expensive, slow, smelly, not hot enough, and have only one burner.
 Diesel water heaters have similar problems.
 So we have a propane system for these and for an outside portable gas grill.
 These three appliances to not use a lot of propane so we can usually go several months of camping between fill-ups.
 The propane tank size is labeled 7.9 gallons, but on a recent fill when almost empty it took 9.3 gallons.
 LPG is about 4 pounds per gallon (density 0.5 L/Kg) and so the tank is equivalent to about two 20-lb tanks.
 On our recent trip to Alaska, we used about 1/4 tank per month of camping.
 It is still 1/4 after the 3-month trip.

 The Sprinter engine runs on diesel and has a 26.6 gallon tank centrally located underneath behind the driver seat.
 Auxiliary diesel equipment draws fuel from the van diesel tank.
-The tap into the tank is 1/4 up from the bottom so you can't run out of fuel when camping (but our experience says it runs out at 3/8 full).
+The tap into the tank is 1/4 up from the bottom so you can't run out of fuel when camping.
 It is possible to carry extra diesel containers with a hitch-mounted rack on the back, but we have never found the need for that, even in the remote roads in Alaska.
 This is much easier and safer than carrying extra propane tanks (needed if you use propane for generator or heating), and, as mentioned above, it is much more convenient to fill up with diesel compared to propane.